Harry Stoke Early Records

 Context

-C Records created, acquired, and inherited by Chancery, and also of the
+C Records created, acquired, and inherited by Chancery, and also of

 Division within C Records of the Chancery as central secretariat

-C 143/402 Inquisitions taken as a result of applications to the Crown for
+C 143/402 Inquisitions taken as a result of applications to the Crown

-licences to alienate land.
+for licences to alienate land.

 Record Summary